-Memorial Day is a day of Honor first.
-Let’s remember that this holiday is a day for remembering the brave men and women who died while serving our country and keeping America safe so we can enjoy our freedom (and BBQs) in comfort and safety.
-As you are reading this post, let’s take a moment of silence to honor and think of those who have sacrificed their lives in the line of duty.
+It’s a day of reflection first, for remembering those who sacrificed their lives to defend our country, so we can enjoy our freedom (and BBQs) in comfort and safety.
+(As you are reading this post, let’s take a moment of silence to honor and think of those who have given their lives in the line of duty.)

 A favorite in Beijing and throughout China that you MUST try this weekend.
 Spicy and delicious, these will make you a lamb lover if you aren’t one already!

 Simple, yet delicious, the secret is grilling them slowly to form a nice crust on the chicken.
 These inevitably show up on our grill several times throughout the spring and summer.
 It’s one of our favorite ways to prepare chicken wings, period.
 Who would have thought that just salt, pepper and chicken wings would make such a great dish?